 The Wasatch fault zone (WFZ) consists of 10 to 11 distinct segments which probably break independently (Machette and others, 1989).
-The primary WFZ segment in Weber County is the Weber segment which has a length of about 38 mi, the longest of the WFZ segments (Machette and others, 1989).
-The southern end of the Brigham City segment extends into southern Weber County along the western edge of the Pleasant View Spur (Machette and others, 1989).
-Tectonic subsidence in northern Weber County could thus result from surface faulting on either segment.
+The primary WFZ segment in Davis

+County is the Weber segment which has a length of about 38 mi, the longest of the WFZ segments (Machette and others, 1989).
+The northern end of the Salt Lake segment (the Warm Springs fault) extends into southern Davis County along the western edge of the Salt Lake Salient (Machette and others, 1989).
+Southern Davis County could experience tectonic subsidence should surface faulting occur on either segment.

 The probability of tectonic subsidence occurring is the same as a large earthquake (> The average composite recurrence M 6.5). interval for large earthquakes on the WFZ is 340 to 415 years, however, for any given individual segment, the average recurrence interval is 2035 to 2070 years (Machette and others, 1989).
-Due to the dispersion in the timing of events and the catastrophic losses which will occur during a magnitude earthquake, large the most conservative estimate, 340 to 415 years, should This figure becomes even more be used. significant when the timing of the most recent event, about 400 years ago (Machette and others, 1989), is considered.
+Due to the dispersion in the timing of events and the catastrophic losses which will occur during a large magnitude earthquake, the most conservative estimate, 340 to 415 years, should be used.
+This figure becomes even more significant when the timing of the most recent event, about 400 years ago (Machette and others, 1989), is considered.

 Two earthquakes have occurred in the northern Basin and Range which are models for the WFZ; the largest is the 1959 M, 7.5 Hebgen Lake, Montana, earthquake (Doser, 1985).
 The area of tilting, measured perpendicular to the fault, extended up to 10 mi from the fault at Hebgen Lake (Meyers and Hamilton, 1964).
-The amount of subsidence at Hebgen Lake (up to 20 ft) (Keaton, 1987) is larger than that expected for the 'characteristic earthquake' (Schwartz and Coppersmith, 1984) of the Wasatch Front and was not used as a direct analog for the Weber County area.
-The maximum ground-surface displacement due to surface-fault rupture at Hebgen Lake was about 20 ft, whereas the WFZ has an expected offset of 6 to 9 ft (Schwartz and Coppersmith, 1984).
-Also, the hazard maps for Weber County will show average expected offset for the WFZ, not the largest displacement which has occurred locally.
-The second earthquake model, the 1984 Borah Peak event, also formed subsidence (up to about 4.3 ft) extending up to about 9.3 mi from the fault; insufficient benchmark distibution eliminated evaluation of the distance of tectonic subsidence parallel to the fault (Keaton, 1987).
+The amount of subsidence at Hebgen Lake (up to 20 ft) (Keaton, 1987) is larger than that expected for the 'characteristic earthquake' (Schwartz and Coppersmith, 1984) of the Wasatch Front and was not used as a direct analog for the Davis The maximum ground-surface County area. displacement due to surface-fault rupture at Hebgen Lake was about 20 ft, whereas the WFZ has an expected offset of 6 to 9 ft (Schwartz and Coppersmith, 1984).
+Also, the hazard maps for Davis County will show average expected offset for the WFZ, not the largest displacement which has occurred locally.
+The second earthquake model, the 1984 Borah Peak event, also formed subsidence (up to about 4.3 ft) extending up to about 9.3 mi from the fault; insufficient benchmark distribution eliminated evaluation of the distance of tectonic subsidence parallel to the fault (Keaton, 1987).

 The expected area of subsidence for the WFZ extends for about 10 mi west of the fault zone with the majority of the deformation within about 3 mi (Keaton, 1986).
-The maximum amount of subsidence (about 5 ft) should occur at the fault and decrease gradually away on the downdropped valley block (Keaton, 1986).
+The maximum amount of subsidence should occur at the fault and decrease gradually away on the downdropped valley block (Keaton, 1986).